 Morning

-With two days in Granada, start your first day with a traditional Spanish breakfast of eggs, pan con tomate y jamón, fresh orange juice, coffee and pastries from Cafetería Lisboa (Calle Reyes Católicos, 67).
+With two days in Granada, start your first day with a traditional Spanish breakfast of eggs, pan con tomate y jamón, fresh orange juice, coffee and pastries.

-Granada is a city full of history – the area has been populated since at least around 5500 BC, after all – so join a free walking tour of Granada with Walk in Granada tours.
-Tours leave Plaza Nueva at 11 a.m. every day and over three hours you’ll explore the city’s elegant churches, old souk and Islamic architecture.
-As you’re wandering, ask your guide for their recommendations for the best restaurants in Granada (answer: so many!).
+Granada is a city full of history – the area has been populated since at least around 5500 BC, after all – so join a free walking tour of Granada with Walk in Granada.
+Tours leave Plaza Nueva at 11am every day and over 2.5 hours you’ll explore the city’s elegant churches, old souk and Islamic architecture.

 The tour ends at Plaza San Nicolás which has a spectacular view of the Alhambra.
-Don’t forget to tip your guide – he or she is most likely a volunteer.
+Don’t forget to tip your guide.
+I also recommend booking a spot online – although you can also be flexible and walk up to the tour on the day.

 Have a late lunch at La Vinoteca (Calle Almireceros, 5) which serves up fresh tapas and larger plates in a bright, airy space.